leon4rd/test/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.